orbforge/orb-docs/docs/setup-sensor/steam-deck.md

 In order to install Orb on your Steam Deck, we'll need access to a terminal via Desktop Mode.
 If you already have access to a terminal via Decky, skip ahead to Step 2.

-1. Press the STEAM button below the track pad on the left side of the device.
+1. Press the STEAM button below the trackpad on the left side of the device.
 2. Select the "Power" option

 ![Power option](../../images/steam-deck/1.2.jpg)